tigrisdata/warp-app/README.md

 ./benchmark.sh -a <access_key> -p <secret_key> -b test-bucket
 ```

-This will benchmark the object storage service at `https://dev-tigris-os.fly.dev` with the following parameters:
+This will benchmark the object storage service at `https://idev-storage.fly.tigris.dev` with the following parameters:

-- region: `iad`
+- region: `iad,ord,sjc`
-- number of warp client nodes: `5`
+- number of warp client nodes per region: `2`
 - concurrency: `10`
 - object size: `4KB`
 - duration: `1m`
 - bucket: `test-bucket`

-There will be a total of `5` Fly machines created.
+There will be a total of `7` Fly machines created.
 One of them will be the server coordianting
-the benchmark and the other 4 will be the clients running the actual benchmark.
+the benchmark and the other `6` will be the clients running the actual benchmark (2 per region).

 Each of the clients will have `10` concurrent connections to upload and download the objects.